 It was a light hit and there was zero damage, thanks to the plastic body panels.
 I told her to get out of my sight and stay off of her phone and went home with a clean Carfax.

 I met my girlfriend in that car.
 Contrary to what early-2000s movies may have you believe, showing up with a clapped-out crapcan that can blow it’s tires off while the exhaust echoes off of houses generally will not win the girl.
-She was not a huge fan of that car.
+She was not the biggest fan of that car.

 I did autocross it.
 It did not do well.
-Mediocre tires in a dusty lot meant that if I had an inkling of a thought in the back of my brain, a tiny whisper saying “you should probably touch the gas pedal” it would blow the tires off.
-Once it got some speed, it handled reasonably well.
+Mediocre tires in a dusty lot meant that if I had an inkling of a thought in the back of my brain, a murmur saying “you should probably touch the gas pedal” it would blow the tires off.
+Once it got some speed going, it handled reasonably well.

-Summer came to a close.
-I was moving into a rented property off-campus with some friends, a bit of a ways out.
-This time, it actually made sense to keep a car.
+Summer eventually came to a close.
+I was moving into a rented property off-campus with some friends, a bit of a ways out from the school and the town of Amherst.
+That meant that this time, it actually made sense to keep a car.
 The problem was that I was very much getting into the danger zone for funds, and the Saturd drank gas like it had run off with my wallet.
 So, up for sale it went.
 It ultimately landed in the hands of a gentleman from Ohio who has done better things with that car than I ever could have.